What is Robotic Process Automation (RPA) in 2024? A Deep Dive

 - Optical Character Recognition (OCR): This capability is crucial for extracting data from scanned documents and images.

 - Artificial Intelligence (AI) Integration: The ability to integrate with AI technologies such as machine learning and natural language processing can enhance the capabilities of RPA bots.
-We’ll delve into how to use AI with RPA later.
+We’ll how to use AI with RPA later.

 RPA Platform Comparison: A Quick Look at Leading Players